Biomedical Sciences

 Geographic Diversity

-Students from other countries are interested in Biomedical Sciences, too.
+Americans aren’t the only ones with an interest in Biomedical Sciences.
 About 2.8% of those with this major are international students.

 Amount of Education Required for Careers Related to Biomedical Sciences

 Some careers associated with biomedical sciences require an advanced degree while some may not even require a bachelor’s.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for biomedical sciences careers below.